-The 2017 evaluation, led by Prof Geoff Meads and Kathleen Butler, set out to answer a simple question – What difference does Friends of the Family make?
+In 2017 we also commissioned an independent evaluation by the University of Winchester, led by Prof Geoff Meads and Kathleen Butler.
+The research set out to answer a simple question: What difference does Friends of the Family make?
 It drew on responses from parents across all three of our projects.

 The findings were overwhelmingly positive.